 GCUWCD OPERATIONAL DOCUMENTS

-Chapter 36 -Texas Statues Water Code, Title 2, Subtitle E, Chapter 36, Groundwater Conservation Districts allows for the creation of Groundwater Conservation District.
+Chapter 36 -Texas Statutes Water Code, Title 2, Subtitle E, Chapter 36, Groundwater Conservation Districts allows for the creation of Groundwater Conservation District.
 Click here... to read Chapter 36.

 GCUWCD Bylaws - The purpose of these Bylaws is to provide for the conduct of the affairs of the Gonzales County Underground Water Conservation District, in conformity with and pursuant to the order of the Texas Natural Resource Commission number 101692-D04, creating the conservation district known as "Gonzales County Underground Conservation District", and operating under the general laws of the State of Texas.
 Click here... to download a copy of the District's Bylaws.